rapidsai/cugraph/docs/cugraph/source/basics/cugraph_intro.md

 match NetworkX preferred term use, as well as other Python-based tools.
 At the CUDA/C layer, we favor the mathematical terms of __Vertex__ and __Edge__.

-## Roadmap
-GitHub does not provide a robust project management interface, and so a roadmap turns into simply a projection of when work will be completed and not a complete picture of everything that needs to be done.
-We are working on a roadmap picture that will be linked here.